Waxing Crescent on

 Moon before descending node

-10 days after ascending node on 14 October 2017 at 22:10 in ♌ Leo.
-The Moon is located north of the ecliptic over the following 3 days, until the lunar orbit crosses from North to South in descending node on 29 October 2017 at 06:41 in ♒ Aquarius.
+10 days after ascending node on 14 October 2017 at 22:10 in ♌ Leo the Moon is positioned north of the ecliptic over the following 3 days until the lunar crosses the ecliptic again from North to South in descending node on 29 October 2017 at 06:41 in ♒ Aquarius.

 Moon at southern standstill

 At 18:13 the Moon is meeting its standstill point to reach South declination of ∠-19.741°.
-Over the next 13 days the lunar orbit is going to extend northward to face maximum declination of ∠19.848° at the point of next standstill in ♋ Cancer on 8 November 2017 at 01:28.
+Over the upcoming 13 days the lunar orbit is going to tilt northward to face maximum declination of ∠19.848° at the point of next northern standstill in ♋ Cancer on 8 November 2017 at 01:28.

 Syzygy in 9 days